A numerical study of L-convex polyominoes and 201-avoiding ascent sequences: Introduction

-For the pattern 201, the first twenty-eight terms of the generating function are given in the OEIS as sequence A202062, and it is this sequence that we have used in our investigation.

-First, we found that the coefficients $u(n)$ given in the OEIS satisfied a recurrence relation, given in Sec. \ref{201} below.
+For the pattern 201, the first twenty-eight terms of the generating function are given in the OEIS as sequence \oeis{A202062}, and it is this sequence that we have used in our investigation.
+First, we found, experimentally, that the coefficients given in the OEIS satisfied a recurrence relation, given in Section~\ref{201} below.
 This recurrence can be converted to a second-order inhomogeneous ODE, or, as we prefer, a third-order homogeneous ODE.
-The smallest root of the polynomial multiplying the third derivative in the ODE is $x=0.1370633395\ldots$ and is the radius of convergence of the generating function, and of course the reciprocal of the growth constant $\mu=7.295896946 \ldots.$
+The smallest root of the polynomial multiplying the third derivative in the ODE is $x=0.1370633395\ldots$ and is the radius of convergence of the generating function, and of course the reciprocal of the growth constant $\mu=7.295896946 \ldots$

 This ODE, readily converted into differential operator form, can be factored into the direct sum of two differential operators, one of first order and one of second order.
 The solution of the first order ODE is a rational function while the solution of the second turns out to satisfy a cubic algebraic equation.
 This can be solved by one's favourite computer algebra package (we give the solution below), and expanding this solution, and adding it to the expansion of the solution of the first-order ODE, gives the required expansion.

 This analysis required only the first 24 terms given in OEIS, so the correct prediction of the next four terms gives us confidence that this is indeed the exact solution.
-Expanding this solution and analysing the coefficients, as described below, leads us to the result
+Expanding this solution and analysing the coefficients, as described in Section~\ref{201}, leads to us conjecturing the following asymptotic behaviour for these coefficients: